 Take a Cooking Class

-I saved the best for last — one of our absolute favorite memories of Paraty was our evening at the Academy of Cooking at Other Pleasures.
+I saved the best for last — one of our absolute favorite memories of Paraty was our evening at the Academy of Cooking and Other Pleasures.
 And yes, the night was every bit as fabulous as that name hinted at.
 Part cooking class, part dinner party with the most fabulous eccentric aunt and uncle you always wished you had, it was exactly the kind of quirky travel experience you find yourself swooning over years later.

 Along with two other guests, Brazilian-American couple Yara and Richard welcomed us warmly into their beautiful home with caipirinhas and conversation.
 We lapped up their story of falling in love with Paraty and making a home there in the historic center, enjoying all the highs and lows of life in what is in many ways still a small village.
 I was also keenly interested in this business they had created, which Richard described as a natural choice for them as opposed to retirement.
 “What would we do, sit around and watch TV in the evenings?
 Instead we host travelers from around the world,” he said with pride.